|

 disobedience personally and

-in November 1209 John found himself excommunicated.
+in November 1209 John was fired from Church, excommunicated.

 That did

-1212 he accepted Langton and the pope's terms.
-The terms in question
+1212 John accepted Langton and the Pope's terms.

-the Pope, which he did on May 15, 1213 at Ewell, near Dover.
+the Pope, which he did on May 15, 1213, at Ewell, near Dover.
 The Pope, a smart businessman, let John

 continue to rule as a vassal for 1,000 marks per year.

-John paid and his excommunication was undone by, of all
+up and his excommunication was undone by, of all

 people, Mr. Langton in July 1213.
 Keeps one nice and humble.
-Why

-back, the French were toying with the idea of invading England, and John's barons were pretty ruthless lately.
+back, the French were toying with the idea of invading England, and John's barons

 With the Church problems